GHOST-Aram/homenest-api/docs/users/post.md

 #### Response
+The response body contains a message and the item created.
+The url of the created item in the `Location` header of the response object.

 - Status: 201 Created
 - Content-Type: application/json
+- Location: `/users/:id` - url of the created document
 - `message` (string): A message confirming the success of the user creation.
 - `item` (object): An object containing the details of the newly created user, including their first name, last name, email, password, isAdmin status, _id, and __v.